Sermon by Rev. Deborah Hannay Sunoo

 Ever since those Judaism classes in college, growing my interfaith understanding has been deeply important to me.
-Over the last few years that’s expanded to include learning more about the Muslim religion as well.
+Over the last few years that’s expanded to include learning more about Islam as well.
 There is much we can learn from one another there too, as we’ll see during our interfaith dialogue here in a few weeks.
-Meanwhile, with our roots as Christians lying in the Jewish faith, it’s especially important we do our best to understand that tradition.
+Meanwhile, with our roots as Christians lying in the Jewish faith, it’s important we do our best to understand that tradition.

 Our focus for this final week in our “Jesus Through Their Eyes” sermon series is “insiders” in the gospel of Mark.
 In Jesus’ day, in the Jewish community in which he lived, it seems to me the ultimate insiders must have been the scribes and the Pharisees.
 Devoted to the law of God, dedicated to careful observance of God’s commandments, their lives were ordered around in-depth study of Scripture and daily religious observances and prayers.
 These were the good folks you’d look to if you had a question about how to practice your faith, or about how a particular passage from the Torah or the prophets ought to be interpreted.